MicrosoftDocs/quantum-docs/articles/contributing-pull-requests.md

 ## What is a pull request? ##

 Having said the above, it's helpful to take a few moments to say what a pull request **is**.
+In short, you are *requesting* that the admin of the repository *pull* your changes into the repository.

+> [!NOTE]
+> For a overall primer on how Git and GitHub work with the Microsoft publishing system, including definitions of terms such as *push*, *pull*, *branch*, *upstream*, and so on, see the [GitHub contribution workflow](https://docs.microsoft.com/contribute/how-to-write-workflows-major).

 When working with Git, any changes are represented as _commits_ that describe how those changes are related to the state of the repository before those changes.
 We'll often draw diagrams in which commits are drawn as circles with arrows from previous commits.